Ethan Goss

 When asked about his opponent in Elijah Cavender, Goss could not argue that the man standing across from in the cage, will present a threat.

 “A lot of his fights are on UFC Fight Pass.
-He’s fought a good amount, he’s got five pro fights.
+He’s fought a good amount; he’s got five pro fights.
 He comes out of a decent gym there in Michigan Top Team where Daron Cruickshank and Cody Stamann are from.
 He’s tall, he’s long.
 He might have the reach advantage on me which is something different.
 I’m used to having that advantage.
 He plays a pretty good guard game.
 He looks like he is decent off his back.
 He likes the armbars.
 He likes the high guards and the triangles.
 He’s kind of a spastic type of fighter.
 I feel good about the matchup.
 I feel good about the matchup.”

-Win, lose, or draw in the matchup against Cavender, Goss is already looking to stay active, possibly even fight for the new promotion in late Spring.
+Win, lose, or draw in the matchup against Cavender, Ethan Goss is already looking to stay active, possibly even fight for the new promotion in late Spring.

 “They (247 Fighting championships officials) are looking to do another show, maybe in June,” Goss said.
 “He expressed interest in coming to Altoona which excites me, cause there’s literally nothing in central Pennsylvania for fights.
 And that’s where I’m from.
 You get me on a home show and that’s where I can make money.
 I tell these promoters this.
 The last time I fought at home in Altoona, I sold 200 tickets.
 When I fought at Bellator I sold 150 tickets, that I knew of.
 And there were people that showed up to that, that I didn’t even know were coming.
 You give me a home show, give me a chance to fight at home, and we’ve got other people that can fight and sell tickets too.
 Whether they be my teammates or other fighters in the area, we can do a show in Altoona, we just have to have somebody commit to doing it.”

-The 27-year old mixed martial artist was quick to provide a prediction for the fight, simply because he realizes it is a fight and anything can happen.
+The 27-year-old mixed martial artist was quick to provide a prediction for the fight, simply because he realizes it is a fight and anything can happen.

 “Same as the last time.
 Either he’s going to whoop my ass, or I’m going to whoop his.
 It’s a fight man.
 We’ve all got our plans, and we can all sit here and say ‘Hey, I’m gonna go out there and kick his ass,’ or ‘I’m gonna do this to him,’ and he may that about me, but it’s a fight.
 We don’t know what’s gonna happen in there.
 I could get clipped in the first minute, or he could get clipped in the first minute.
 There’s too many ways to lose.
 I’m gonna go out, and I’m gonna do what I’m trained to do.
 I’m gonna fight at the highest level that I’m trained at.”